Six operations on dg enhancements of derived categories of sheaves: Introduction

 \section{Introduction}

-Grothendieck's six functor formalism in the topological setting concerns the six functors $\otimes^\bL$, $\bR\sheafHom$, $\bL \alpha^*$, $\bR \alpha_*$, $\bR \alpha_!$, $\alpha^!$ between derived categories of sheaves on ringed spaces and their relations \cite{spaltenstein,KS}.
-Nowadays, triangulated categories are often replaced by suitable differential graded (dg) enhancements because some useful constructions can be performed with dg categories but not with triangulated categories \cite{bondal-kapranov-enhancements}, \cite{keller-on-dg-categories-ICM}.
-Therefore it is natural to ask whether Grothendieck's six functor formalism lifts to the level of dg enhancements.
-We give an affirmative answer to this question if we fix a field $\kk$ and work with $\kk$-ringed spaces, i.\,e.\ pairs $(X, \mathcal{O})$ consisting of a topological space $X$ and a sheaf $\mathcal{O}$ of $\kk$-algebras on $X$.
+Grothendieck--Verdier--Spaltenstein's six functor formalism in the topological setting concerns the six functors $\otimes^\dL$, $\dR\sheafHom$, $\dL \alpha^*$, $\dR \alpha_*$, $\dR \alpha_!$, $\alpha^!$ between derived categories of sheaves on ringed spaces and their relations \cite{verdier-dualite-bourbaki,spaltenstein,KS,wolfgang-olaf-locallyproper}.
+Nowadays, triangulated categories are often replaced by suitable differential graded (dg) enhancements because some useful constructions can be performed with dg categories but not with triangulated categories \cite{bondal-kapranov-enhancements,keller-on-dg-categories-ICM}.
+Therefore it is natural to ask whether Grothendieck--Verdier--Spaltenstein's six functor formalism lifts to the level of dg enhancements.
+We give an affirmative answer to this question if we fix a field $\kk$ and work with $\kk$-ringed spaces, i.\,e.\ pairs $(X, \mathcal{O})$ consisting of a topological space $X$ and a sheaf $\mathcal{O}$ of commutative $\kk$-algebras on $X$.
 Here is our main result.

 \begin{theorem} Let $\kk$ be a field.
-Then Grothendieck's six functor formalism for \mbox{$\kk$-ringed} spaces lifts to dg $\kk$-enhancements.
+Then Grothendieck--Verdier--Spaltenstein's six functor formalism for \mbox{$\kk$-ringed} spaces lifts to dg $\kk$-enhancements.
 The formalism involving the first four functors lifts more generally for $\kk$-ringed topoi. \end{theorem}

-The precise meaning of this theorem is explained in the rest of this introduction and in section~\ref{sec:description-the-main}, in particular in \ref{sec:mean-theorem-main}.
+Our main tools to lift the six functors come from enriched model category theory.
+These tools are not applicable if we work over the integers.
+More details and the precise meaning of this theorem are explained later on in this introduction.

-Our original interest in this lifting problem arose when we studied the relation between geometric and homological smoothness and translated Fourier-Mukai functors to the dg world \cite{lunts-categorical-resolution,valery-olaf-enhancements-in-prep}.
+Our original interest in this lifting problem arose when we studied the relation between geometric and homological smoothness and translated Fourier-Mukai functors to the dg world \cite{lunts-categorical-resolution,valery-olaf-new-enhancements}.
 For the arguments given there and in many other instances it is necessary to lift certain isomorphisms from the triangulated level to the dg level.
 Our dg enhanced six functor formalism provides a solution to this lifting problem, see section~\ref{sec:lifting-actions-dg}.